GikunjuVic/online-movie-system-sql/subscriptions.md

 ```

 ## PROBLEM 6: How many GCP transactions take place in a day?
-**Insight:** This query shows the dail;y trends of GCP transactions.
+**Insight:** This query shows the daily trends of GCP transactions.
 This helps in monitoring growth, sudden drops and seasonality in payment activities.

 ## SQL QUERY